ivanthemeh/meteorflux/packages/dispatcher-blaze-helper/README.md

 </form>
 ```

-Any of those codes will send an action with a payload like this:
+And the helper will send a Flux action with a payload like this:

 ```javascript
 {